-- 1 To see more information, do one of the following: - Choose File menu, as shown in Figure 2-9, using the Categories view.
+- 1 Navigate to a file. - 2 To see detailed information for the file, make one of the following choices: - In Categories view, as shown in Figure 2-9, choose File→Details.

-Figure 2-9 Opening the file menu in Category view
+Figure 2-9 Opening the file menu in Categories view

-Choose Details from the hover menu of a file's icon, when using the Details, Icons, or List views.
+Choose Details from the hover menu, when using the Details, Icons, or List views.
 Figure 2-10 shows the hover menu.

-Figure 2-10 Viewing file details in Icons view
+Figure 2-10 Opening Details for a file in Icons view

-File details appears, as shown in Figure 2-11.
+Detail appears, as shown in Figure 2-11.